 - Demonstrate through role modeling and behavioral actions, cultural competence awareness, sensitivity, and competence.

 DOMAIN 5 - Communication: The ability to access and use communication strategies across diverse audiences to inform and influence individual, organization, community and policy actions.

 - Identify and use appropriate communication strategies based on audience characteristics and communication goals.

-- Develop, organize, synthesize and articulate ideas and information
+- Develop, organize, synthesize and articulate ideas and information in written communication.

 DOMAIN 6 - Professionalism and Ethics: The ability to demonstrate a commitment to values and ethical practices at the personal, professional and organizational level through everyday actions.

-- Create professional and ethical development goals as part of a leadership development plan.
+- Create professional and ethical development goals.

 *Domain definitions adapted from "Core Competency Model" Association of Schools of Public Health, Version 1.3, November 2009 and the Saint Louis Model.